 Adam was the federal head of the whole race.
-What happened to Adam, i.e., his fallen nature, was passed on to us all.
-All of humanity inherited Adam's fallen nature.
-A similar thing happened to all who believe and trust in what Christ accomplished on the cross, i.e., His substitutionary death was for us and as us (1 Corinthians 15:45-49).
-In the Fall in the Garden of Eden, Adam gave away into the hands of Satan his right and dominion to rule.
+What happened to him happened to us all, just like what Christ accomplished on the cross, i.e., His substitutionary death, was for us and as us.
+At the Fall in the Garden of Eden, Adam gave away into the hands of Satan his right and dominion to rule.
 Satan could boldly say to Christ at the temptation, "I will give you all their authority and splendor, for it has been given to me, and I can give it to anyone I want to" (Luke 4:6).
 Satan was not tempting Jesus with something that he did not have; he was offering Jesus something that was in his hands to use as leverage.
 He sought to tempt Christ to bypass the cross by bowing down to him and acting outside of the Father's will.